 What may be offered includes free food, clothing, financial assistance to pay rent or utilities, and other necessities.
 The exact type and availability of services provided may vary by location.
 Some centers in Saginaw may even have resources such as free vouchers for medications or winter coats.

 Victims of domestic violence can get help too.
 The agency will also advocate on behalf of victims in order to prevent further violence from occurring.
 Social workers offer women and children assistance including individual counseling, free food, group work, housing, financial aid and other support services.
 They want to first of all ensure the safety of victims and their children.
 The agency can also refer individuals to pro-bono law firms or government legal aid.

 Anyone from the region who receives assistance will almost always need to participate in Case Management Services with their local office.
-Caseworkers work one-on-one with the client to offer opportunities to better their lives, including employment and general self-sufficiency.
+Caseworkers work one-on-one with the client to offer opportunities to better their lives, including employment, debt reduction and general self-sufficiency.
 They also work closely with non-profits in Gratiot County and other nearby cities.